void

 Background

 Samara is a city on the Volga river and is the sixth largest city in Russia.
-Samara is an important industrial city, known amongst other things for its arms industry.
-The city was provisional capital of the Soviet Union during World War II.
+Samara is an important industrial city, known among other things for its arms industry.
+The city was the provisional capital of the Soviet Union during World War II.
 From 1935 to 1991 it was called Kuybyshev.

 Hašek i Samara